Semiparametric discrete data regression with Monte Carlo inference and prediction: Posterior inference for the linear coefficients

 General properties of selection distributions are provided by \cite{ArellanoValle2006}.
 When the prior $p(\theta)$ is closed under a set of transformations or closed under marginalization, these properties propagate to the posterior $p(\theta \mid y)$.
 When $(\theta, z)$ have a joint multivariate elliptically contoured distribution, the posterior density and distribution functions can be expressed in terms of the location parameters, dispersion parameters, and density generator function; see \cite{ArellanoValle2006} for the explicit forms.

-For a more tractable analysis, suppose that the prior $p(\theta)$ and the latent data model $\Pi_\theta(\cdot \mid x_i)$ are both Gaussian.
-Specifically, construct the joint distribution
+We provide the Gaussian case below.